Shirozuka1107/JS/README.md

   return counts;

 //Simplified method//

 Convert the forEach callback to use an expression body and replace the statements with a ternary. const getMode = (array) => {
   const counts = {};
 array.forEach(el => counts[el] = counts[el] ? counts[el] + 1 : 1)
   return counts;

+11/14/2024

+To calculate this, you will use a Set.
+A Set is a data structure that only allows unique values.
+If you pass an array into the Set constructor, it will remove any duplicate values.
+Start by creating an if statement.
+In the condition, create a Set with new Set() and pass it the Object.values() of your counts object.
+If the size property of this Set is equal to 1, that tells you every value appears the same number of times.
+In this case, return null from your function. if (new Set(Object.values(counts)).size === 1) {
+    return null;
+  }

+Now you need to find the value that occurs with the highest frequency.
+You'll use the Object.keys() method for this.
+Start by declaring a highest variable, and assigning it the value of the counts object's Object.keys() method. const highest = Object.keys(counts);

+Now you need to sort the values properly.
+Chain the .sort() method to your Object.keys() call.
+For the callback, you'll need to use the counts object to compare the values of each key.
+You can use the a and b parameters to access the keys.
+Then, return the value of counts[b] minus the value of counts[a].
+Finally, access the first element in the array using bracket notation to complete your highest variable. const highest = Object.keys(counts).sort((a,b) => counts[b]-counts[a])[0];

+Now chain the filter method to your latest Object.keys() call.
+The callback function should return whether the value of counts[el] is equal to your counts[highest]. const mode = Object.keys(counts).filter((el) => counts[el] === counts[highest])

+Declare a getRange function that takes the same array parameter you have been using.
+Using Math.min(), Math.max(), and the spread operator, return the difference between the largest and smallest numbers in the list. const getRange = (array) => {
+  Math.min(...array), Math.max(...array);
+  return Math.max(...array) - Math.min(...array)
+};

+The next step is to square each of the differences.
+To square a value, you can use the ** operator.
+For example, 3 ** 2 would return 9.
+Declare a squaredDifferences variable, and assign it the value of differences.map().
+For the callback, return the value of el squared. const squaredDifferences = differences.map ((el) => el ** 2)[0]

+Declare a sumSquaredDifferences variable, and assign it the value of squaredDifferences.reduce().
+For the callback, return the sum of acc and el.
+Remember to set the initial value to 0. const sumSquaredDifferences = squaredDifferences.reduce((acc,el) => acc + el,0)

+Declare a variance variable, and assign it the value of array.reduce().
+For the callback, pass in your standard acc and el parameters, but leave the function body empty for now.
+Don't forget to set the initial value to 0. const variance = array.reduce((acc,el) => {},0)

+Divide your .reduce() call by the length of the array (in your variance declaration).
+Then, return variance. const variance = array.reduce((acc, el) => {
+const difference = el - mean;
+const squared = difference ** 2;
+return acc + squared;
+}, 0) / array.length;
+return variance;

+Start by setting the onload property of window to an arrow function with no parameters.
+In the function, declare a container variable and assign it the value of getting the element by the id of "container". window.onload = () => {
+const container = document.getElementById("container")

+Set the className of the label element to "label", and set the textContent to the name parameter. label.className = "label";
+label.textContent = name;

+Finally, use the .appendChild() method to add your label element to the container element. container.appendChild(label)

+Declare an empty range function which takes a start and end parameter.
+Use the Array() constructor and implicitly return an empty array. const range = (start,end) => Array()